Electrical and computer systems engineering - XS0004

 Many Monash graduates work in large public and private telecommunications, manufacturing and electrical power companies, while others work for defence and intelligence organisations.

 You could also work in banking and finance, or with any organisation that creates, stores, encodes and transmits big data or manages complex systems.

 Interested in this Specialisation?

 Refer to the courses below for specific details on locations offered, duration, and entry requirements.

 This specialisation is offered in the following courses.
 Entry requirements may differ depending on the course you choose, so click through to see the full details.

-Emily Qiao, Bachelor of Electrical and Computer Science Engineering (Hons) and Bachelor of Commerce
+Bachelor of Electrical and Computer Systems Engineering (Honours) and Bachelor of Biomedical Science